emlid/emlid-docs/docs/reach/common/reachview/survey.md

 To do it, press •••, click *Export* and choose the right format.
 The downloading will start automatically.
 Large projects might take some time to process.
 After that, you can find your archive in the default Downloads folder.

 !!! note ""
-	If you use ReachView app on Android, exporting will be made in a Downloads folder.
+	If you use Reach Panel app on Android, exporting will be made in a Downloads folder.
 As for iOS, you will need to choose the way you want to save your project.

 <p style="text-align:center" ><img src="../img/reachview/survey/export-button.gif" style="width: 800px;" /></p>